 Food Improvement Agents

-The FIAP will repeal and replace progressively a number of directives and regulations already in existence, including Directive 89/107/EEC on food additives authorised for use in foodstuffs and the Regulation 1996/2232/EC that lays down a Community procedure for flavouring substances that are used or intended for use in or on foodstuffs.
+TThe FIAP repealed and progressively replace a number of directives and regulations, including Directive 89/107/EEC on food additives authorised for use in foodstuffs and Regulation 1996/2232/EC that laid down a Community procedure for flavouring substances used or intended for use in or on foodstuffs.

 The EU rules on food additives, enzymes and flavourings are now established in:

 - Regulation EC 1331/2008 - EU authorisation for food additives, food enzymes and food flavourings.

 - Regulation EC 1334/2008 - flavourings and certain food ingredients with flavouring properties